qr-bus/trab01/README.md

 #### 9.4	CONSULTAS QUE USAM OPERADORES LIKE E DATAS (Mínimo 12) <br>
    <b>a) Criar outras 5 consultas que envolvam like ou ilike </b><br>

+	SELECT numero_linha
+	FROM LINHA
-	SELECT numero_linha FROM LINHA WHERE descricao_linha LIKE 'T.LARANJEIRAS%'
+	WHERE descricao_linha LIKE 'T.LARANJEIRAS%'
 	OR descricao_linha LIKE '%T.ITAPARICA VIA T.CARAPINA%';
 ![img](images/9.4/9.4.a.1.png)<br>

+	SELECT titular,validade
+	FROM CARTAO
-	SELECT titular,validade FROM cartao WHERE((numero = '1111222233332222' )
+	WHERE((numero = '1111222233332222' )
 	OR (validade LIKE '%2022'));</b><br>
 ![img](images/9.4/9.4.a.2.png)<br>

+	SELECT titular,validade
+	FROM CARTAO
-	SELECT titular,validade FROM cartao WHERE((numero = '1111222233338888' )
+	WHERE((numero = '1111222233338888' )
 	OR (titular LIKE '%Fernandes')
 	OR (titular LIKE 'A%'));
 ![img](images/9.4/9.4.a.3.png)<br>

+	SELECT desc_bairro
+	FROM BAIRRO
-	SELECT desc_bairro FROM bairro WHERE ((id_cidade = 2)
+	WHERE ((id_cidade = 2)
 	AND ( desc_bairro ILIKE 'jardim%'));
 ![img](images/9.4/9.4.a.4.png)<br>

+	SELECT nome, nascimento
+	FROM USUARIO
-	SELECT nome, nascimento FROM USUARIO WHERE nome ILIKE 'J%' OR nome ILIKE 'A%'
+	WHERE nome ILIKE 'J%'
+	OR nome ILIKE 'A%'
 	ORDER BY nascimento DESC;
 ![img](images/9.4/9.4.a.5.JPG) <br>

    <b>b) Criar uma consulta para cada tipo de função data apresentada. </b><br>

+	SELECT numero_linha,
-	SELECT numero_linha, age(current_date, horario.data_inicio) AS "Tempo sem modificar o horario" FROM HORARIO
+	age(current_date, horario.data_inicio) AS "Tempo sem modificar o horario" FROM HORARIO
 	GROUP BY numero_linha, age(current_date, horario.data_inicio);
 ![img](images/9.4/9.4.b.1.png) <br>